 3. S U R F E R S P A R A D I S E

 YES, that’s the name of a city!
 A city with skyscrapers at the beach, and a pretty river that flows through it.
-Make sure to bring your skateboard when you come here!
+Make sure to bring your skateboard when you come here- the roads are just made to cruise around!

 4. B R I S B A N E